An object that allows you to apply a custom fragment shader.

 To use a custom shader, create an

 SKShader object and provide the source for the custom fragment shader.
-If your shader needs to provide uniform state to the shader, create one or more
+If your shader needs to provide uniform data to the shader, create one or more

 SKUniform objects and associate them with the shader object.
-If your shader needs to provide per-node state to the shader, create one or more
+If your shader needs to provide per-node data to the shader, create one or more

 SKAttribute objects and associate them with the relevant nodes.
 Then, assign the shader object to the

 shader property of any sprites that need the custom behavior.